-- Portfolio: Bandaged Face, Chemistry Can Do Anything, Evil Albino (when visible), Hair-Trigger Temper, Invisible Streaker, It's All About Me, Mad Scientist, No Face Under the Mask, Professor Guinea Pig, Tries to achieve a Reign of Terror, Screw the Rules, I Have Supernatural Powers!, The Sociopath, Villain Protagonist, With Great Power Comes Great Insanity
+- Portfolio: Bandaged Face, Chemistry Can Do Anything, Hair-Trigger Temper, Invisible Streaker, It's All About Me, Mad Scientist, No Face Under the Mask, Professor Guinea Pig, Tries to achieve a Reign of Terror, Screw the Rules, I Have Supernatural Powers!, The Sociopath, Villain Protagonist, With Great Power Comes Great Insanity

 - Domains: Invisibility, Insanity, Science, Chaos, Evil

 - High Priests: Sebastian Caine (Invisibility Aspect) and Onigumo (Bandaged Face Aspect)

 - Allies: Dr. Wily, Nitrus Brio